Forastero: Consejo Mundial de Lucha Libre (2015–2021)

 During the 2020 Fantastica Mania tour, NGD successfully defended the Mexican National Trios Championship against Los Hermanos Chavez and Titán.
 Forastero and Carístico were teamed up for the 2020 version of the Torneo Nacional de Parejas Increíbles.
 The team qualified for the finals by defeating Mephisto and Titán, El Felino and Niebla Roja, and Bandido and Último Guerrero in the preliminary block.
 Two weeks later, on February 28, 2020, Forastero and Carístico defeated Bárbaro Cavernario and Volador Jr. in the finals.
 On March 26, 2021, they defeated Los Guerreros Laguneros to win the CMLL World Trios Championship.
 On August 10, 2021, CMLL announced the departure of Nueva Generación Dinamita.

-Independent circuit (2014–current)
+Independent circuit (2015–present)

 While working for CMLL, Forastero, like all CMLL workers, is allowed to take independent circuit bookings on days he is not needed by the company, not arranged through CMLL.
 NGD successfully defended the Mexican National Trios Championship against Los Kamikazes del Aire (Alas de Acero, Aramís, and Iron Kid) at a subsequent Lucha Memes show.
 On June 16, 2019, Forastero, Cuatrero, and Sansón appeared at the International Wrestling Revolution Group's annual Festival de las Máscaras show.
 The trio defeated their cousin Máscara Año 2000 Jr., who was teaming with Capo del Sur and Capo del Norte, who both use ring characters inspired by the original Los Dinamitas.